George Dickel Distillery Founders

 George Dickel

-George Augustus Dickel was a German American who owned a number of businesses in Nashville, Tennessee.
+George Augustus Dickel was a German-American who owned a number of businesses in Nashville, Tennessee.
 One of his businesses was a liquor wholesaler, which was a non-distiller producer of the Cascade brand Whiskey he originally sold and distributed.
-During the late 19th to 20th centuries his name would appear on its labels and when the Cascade Hollow distillery was reopened in the 1950’s.
+Following Tennessee’s long Prohibition, eventually, the idyllic Cascade Hollow distillery was reopened in the 1950s, where it still produces traditional Tennessee Whiskey.

 John attended Spring Hill High School and went on to earn his Bachelor’s Degree in chemical engineering from Vanderbilt University.
 He was a proud Tennessee native, and he got his start at George Dickel in 2004.
 He made Dickel whiskeys for 11 years there and served as the Master Distiller at Cascade Hollow Distillery, in Tullahoma, Tennessee.
 He primarily worked on the range of George Dickel Tennessee Whiskies, including "No. 8 Classic," "No. 12 Signature," & he started both "Barrel Select" expression and “Hand Selected Barrel” program